Do That to Me One More Time

 "Do That to Me One More Time" is a song performed by the American pop duo Captain & Tennille.
 It was their 13th charting hit in the United States, and their second number-one hit on the Billboard Hot 100 chart.
 The song was included on the duo's 1979 studio album, Make Your Move, and was written by Toni Tennille.
 It features a Lyricon solo by saxophonist Tom Scott.

+The duo also recorded a version of the song in Spanish, translated as Ámame una vez más.

 History

 After a decline in popularity from the height of their success in the mid-1970s, the Captain and Tennille signed with Casablanca Records under the guidance of Neil Bogart.
 "Do That to Me One More Time" was a comeback for the duo, but they failed to achieve further success on Casablanca and their contract was not renewed.
 Vocalist and songwriter Toni Tennille played the song for Bogart at her house with husband Daryl Dragon in Pacific Palisades, California on an electric piano.
 Bogart reacted enthusiastically, saying: "That's a smash!
 There's no doubt in my mind that's going to be your first single."
 According to Billboard, the song is about sex, specifically "male virility."
+According to Toni Tennille, she wrote the song about how she felt for Daryl Dragon; however as she put it, "the funny thing was, later on he told me that he never paid any attention to the lyrics... so he didn't know what I was saying".

-Composition and legacy
+Composition

 The song is performed in the key of C major.
 The key changes to D major for the final chorus and ending.
 It moves at a tempo of 90 beats per minute in common time.
 The vocals span from E4 to B5.